marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 4. Install the dependencies defined in the `package.json` via `npm install` in a shell of your choice.
 5. Build the project by making use of the predefined script in the `package.json` file via `npm run build` in a shell of your choice.
-6. Start the Azure Storage Emulator.
+6. Start the Azure Storage Emulator _Azurite_.
 7. Start the Azure Functions via `npm run start`.

    ![Durable Function Parallel Execution Start](img/ParallelExecutionStart.png)